sehjal408/Blog/README.md

 - Stock Entry: Items transferred from one Warehouse to another.
 - Delivery Note: Items shipped to Customers.

-Apart from these core transactions, there are other documents available in ERPNext Stock module to manage Stock Reconciliation, Item Prices, deliveries, serial numbers, batch numbers, quality inspections, returns, etc.
+Apart from these core transactions, there are other documents available in erpGuru Stock module to manage Stock Reconciliation, Item Prices, deliveries, serial numbers, batch numbers, quality inspections, returns, etc.
 <br>
 <br>